Why being on time for school is important

 - Pack schoolbags the night before, ensuring homework has been done.

 - Get a good night’s sleep for getting up on time.

 - Sleeping for recommended levels helps growth and development; it also helps children to be fresh and alert for learning.

 - Avoid the temptation to look at screens close to sleep times (television and SMART devices, phones and iPads).

 - Physical exercise and fresh air can help sleep, do something physical, swimming, a walk or jog, cycling, wheelchair.

 - Develop a bedtime routine, a time for sleep with a realistic time to wake up, avoid clashes with others and their routines.

-- Set an alarm clock, keep it away from bedside reach to avoid being easily switched off.
+- Set an alarm clock and keep it away from easy reach (to avoid being easily switched off).